ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

     env: # Or as an environment variable
       super_secret: ${{ secrets.SuperSecret }}
 ```

+The **strategy context** enables access to the configured strategy parameters and information about the current job.

 Let us continue adding our action to the control version: